 The Load is the first fiction feature-length film produced by Non-Aligned Films.
 The project has been supported by the Hubert Bals Fund, the CNC (Cinémas du monde), Visions Sud Est, the Croatian Audiovisual Center, Eurimages and AP Vojvodina.
 The project was presented at CineMart in Rottedam, won the award of the jury for the Best Pitch at Connecting Cottbus.

-Non-Aligned Films is currently producing and developing several feature length and short film projects including Sailor Girl (dir.
+Non-Aligned Films is currently producing and developing several feature length and short film projects including You Have the Night (dir.
 Ivan Salatic), Thesaurus (dir.
 Marko Grba Singh) and Limbo (dir.
 Stefan Ivancic & Marko Grba Singh).